 Savers love these tax-deferred retirement accounts.
 Contributions to the plans generally reduce their taxable income, saving them money on their tax bills in the current year.
 Their savings, dividends and investment gains within the accounts continue to grow on a tax-deferred basis.

 What they tend to forget is that they will pay taxes down the line when they retire and start taking withdrawals, and that those taxes apply to their gains and their pretax or deductible contributions.
 And at some point, you must withdraw money from the accounts.
 Required minimum distributions (RMDs) kick in at age 72 for holders of traditional IRAs and 401(k)s (age 70½ if you were born before July 1, 1949).
-(People who work past age 72 can generally delay taking RMDs from their 401(k)s until they retire.
+People who work past age 72 can generally delay taking RMDs from their 401(k)s until they retire.
 (The CARES Act, enacted in March 2020, waived RMDs for 2020 from IRAs; workplace defined contribution plans such as 401(k)s; 403(b) and 457(b) plans from government employers; and the Federal Thrift Savings Plan.)

 The tax rate you pay on your traditional IRA and 401(k) withdrawals would be your ordinary income tax rate.